-May 8, 2007 La Selva Beach Leatherback turtle track Photo Sherri.
+La Selva Beach Leatherback turtle tracks.

 Above is the overbuilt town of Fajardo next to the newly designated reserve and below is the town of Luquillo with La Selva Beach and turtle nesting site in the foreground.